energietransitie/needforheat-living-room-module-firmware/README.md

 *   Measure CO2, temperature and Relative Humidty (RH) using the SCD41
 *   Send data via ESP-NOW
 *   Supports modem- and lightsleep
-*   WiFi provisioning using SoftAP
+*   WiFi provisioning using BLE

 To-do: